-1 In the toolbox, click the Planar mask tool

-Parallel lines appear on the image.
-The solid lines define the overall editable area, and the dashed lines define the feathered area along the top and bottom of the editable area.

-2 Perform a task from the following table:
+- 1 In the toolbox, click the Planar mask tool Parallel lines appear on the image.
+The solid lines define the overall editable area, and the dashed lines define the feathered area along the top and bottom of the editable area. - 2 Perform a task from the following table:

-Specify the size of the entire editable area

-Type a value in the Selection range box on the property bar.
+То Do the following Specify the size of the entire editable area Type a value in the Selection range box on the property bar.